Xuanzang: Original works

 Though Xuanzang is mainly known for his translation work, he also wrote a few original works.

-In 646, under the Emperor's request, Xuanzang completed his book The Great Tang Records on the Western Regions (大唐西域記, Ta-T'ang Hsi-yü chi), which has become one of the primary sources for the study of medieval Central Asia and India.
+In 646, under the Emperor's request, Xuanzang completed his book, Records of the Western Regions, which has become one of the primary sources for the study of medieval Central Asia and India.
 This book was first translated into French by the Sinologist Stanislas Julien in 1857.

-Xuanzang also wrote a large treatise on Yogacara Buddhist philosophy, the Ch'eng wei-shih lun (成唯識論, *Vijñapti-mātra-siddhi śāstra, Treatise Establishing Vijñapti-mātra).
+Xuanzang also wrote a large treatise on Yogacara Buddhist philosophy, the Cheng Weishi Lun.